imadarsh1001/DSND_Dog_Breed_Classifier/README.md

 9)	Using the model to make predictions from a web application using Flask.
 10)	The user can select any image to test and the backend will make out the prediction and display the results on the next page.

+## Result Snapshots

+## Conclusion

+Because of the transfer learning, I had the option to prepare a model with the generally small dataset, and accomplished really great accuracy.
+Moreover, the model was prepared inside a brief timeframe, which is very proficient.
+The fundamental explanation is we can reuse the loads prepared by AI specialists utilizing a great many pictures.
+There are a couple of potential enhancements for the model.
+To begin with, the parameters of completely associated layers, for example, the number of layers, number of hubs, dropout rates, may be changed to show signs of improvement results.
+Second, utilizing an alternate analyzer or assessment metric may likewise improve model execution.
+Third, information expansion could likewise improve the last model exactness, as it will produce all the more preparing information.

+## Licensing and Acknowledgements

+Credit to Udacity Data Science Nanodegree for the knoweldge and for the data.
+Feel free to use the code here as you would like following the instruction in the LICENSE.txt